duckietown/duckietown-lx/planning/README.md

 ## 1. Make sure your exercise is up-to-date

-Update your exercise definition and instructions,
+Update your exercise definition and instructions using:

     git pull upstream mooc2022